TechFinJobs/Project1-Navigation/README.md

-Then, place the file in your folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+Then, place the file in a folder in your GitHub repository, and unzip (or decompress) the file.

 (For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-(For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the "headless" version of the environment.
-You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
-(To watch the agent, you should follow the instructions to enable a virtual screen, and then download the environment for the Linux operating system above.)

 ### Instructions

-To start training the agent, open Tennis.ipynb on Jupyter Notebook and to run the code cell use Shift+Enter or click the Run button.
+In order to train an agent, open `Navigation.ipynb` on Jupyter Notebook and run the code by pressing Shift+Enter or clicking Run button.